Lionel1232/toy-robot-challenge/README.md

 ## Installation

-Clone the github repository

-First, clone the project.
+First, clone the project and navigate to the project root.

 To install the application using pip:

-- From the root of the project, run: `pip install .`.
+- Run: `pip install .`.
 - The application can now be started using the `toy_robot` command.

 To install the application for local development: